Adventures in Asian Art

 hanei yuuhuku

-The characters shown here present and reinforce the ideas of being prosperous, a booming economy, well-to-do, well-off, wealth, riches and opulence.
+This presents and reinforces the ideas of being prosperous, a booming economy, well-to-do, well-off, wealthy, riches, and opulence.

-This is the ancient / traditional Chinese way to write this, but most Japanese can fully read and understand it.
+While this is the ancient/traditional Chinese way to write this, most Japanese can fully read and understand it.
 It's also the correct form of old Korean Hanja (though few Koreans of the current generation will be able to read this).

 Destiny / Fate